ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 However, this does not hold, since substitution does not reduce on the equality from `Qax`.
 The problem arises from quotients destroying _canonicity_ of equality: with the existence of `Qax`, there are now closed proofs of equality that are not constructed by `refl`.
+This specific problem with a constant `P` can be circumvented by the additional computation rule for congruence, but the larger problem of noncanonicity still exists.

 ### Effectiveness